cubewise-code/tm1py-tales/_posts/2022-05-08-dynamic-tm1-queries-with-mdxpy.md

 # Dynamic TM1 queries with MDXpy

-In most, if not all, TM1py scripts it is necessary to query cell level data from TM1.
+In most TM1py scripts it is necessary to query cube data from TM1.
 Usually, TM1py scripts are also parametrized.
 For instance, a timeseries forecasting script must work for any given `region` and `product` element.

-The TM1py scripts we write must be capable of querying TM1 data dynamically based on passed parameters.
+So TM1py scripts must be capable of querying TM1 data dynamically based on passed parameters.

 We think the best way to accomplish this is to use MDX with MDXpy.
 Before we look into the merits and advantages of the suggested approach, let's look at the alternatives to MDXpy.

-### 1. Use existing cube views
+### Alternative 1.
+Use existing cube views

 TM1py provides easy to use functions to read data based on existing cube views such as `execute_view_dataframe`.
 This approach keeps python code easy and requires zero knowledge about MDX